Rady School of Management

 Assistant Professor of Management & Strategy

-Sadoff's research is focused on experimental economics, applied microeconomics, labor and human capital and development.
+Sadoff's research in applied microeconomics is focused on behavioral economics, experimental economics, labor and human capital.
 Prior to coming to the Rady School, Sadoff was a postdoctoral scholar at the University of Chicago.

 Sadoff earned her Ph.D. and M.A. in Economics from the University of Chicago.
 She earned her B.A. in Economics from Harvard University.